nickbaldwin-monster/adinfo/readme.md

 - what info to show / not show in table?!
 - what settings should there be?
 - where should the table be shown?
-- settings within the page (rather than popup)?

 ## todo later
 - add licence keys to env var for build/CI (see kendo doc)